pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/provider/aws.md

 Make a note of the IAM role's ARN; it will be necessary to enable OIDC for your service.

-### Subject claim configuration and examples

-For more granular access control, edit the trust policy of your IAM role to add the `sub` claim to the policy's conditions with a valid pattern as shown below.
+For more granular access control, edit the trust policy of your IAM role with [Token claims](/docs/pulumi-cloud/oidc/#token-claims) for each service.
+The `sub` claim can be customized as shown below.

-#### Pulumi Deployments
+### Pulumi Deployments

 In the following example, the role may only be assumed by stacks within the `Core` project of the `contoso` organization: